Safety Bollards Explained

 Key Bollard and Safety Data

-Repair price range of vehicle collisions with buildings $2,000 to $15,000+, depending on severity and building type
+Estimated cost of vehicle–building collisions$2,000 to $15,000+, depending on severity and building type

-Vehicle size ASTM F3016 bollards can stop Vehicles of up to 5,070 pounds traveling at 10, 20, and 30 mph
+Vehicles ASTM F3016 bollards can stopVehicles of up to 5,070 pounds traveling at 10, 20, and 30 mph

-Vehicle size ASTM F2656 bollards can stop Vehicles of 15,000 to 65,000 pounds traveling at 30, 40, and 50 mph
+Vehicles ASTM F2656 bollards can stopVehicles of 15,000 to 65,000 pounds traveling at 30, 40, and 50 mph

-Ideal Placement for a Safety Bollard Ideal Placement for a Security Bollard
+Ideal Placement for Safety BollardsIdeal Placement for High-Security Bollards

 • Urban storefronts

-• Around the perimeter of a building
+• Around the perimeter of commercial buildings

-• Near ATMs
+• Near ATMs or walk-up kiosks

 • Loading docks

-• Parking lots
+• Parking lots and parking garages

-• Around areas with frequent truck traffic
+• Areas with frequent truck or delivery traffic

 Since 2006, Barrier1 Systems has been innovating in the bollard space.
 We offer two safety bollard models designed for a range of applications: the Tomcat Traffic Impact Bollard and the Tomcat S10 Storefront Safety Bollard.
 Both provide effective protection against accidental vehicle impacts, helping safeguard storefronts and pedestrians.

-If you have questions about safety bollards or would like to schedule a consultation, please reach out at (336) 617-8478 or [email protected].
+If you have questions about safety bollards or would like to schedule a consultation, please reach out at (336) 617-8478 or info@barrier1.com.